MicrosoftDocs/Viva/Viva/engage/eac-answers-faq.md

 **Are posted questions visible to everyone in my company?**

-Answers are visible to anyone in your organization who has a Viva Suite or Topics license.
+Answers are visible to anyone in your organization who has a Viva Suite license.
 Answers posts can be routed to anyone else in your organization who has a Microsoft 365 license, but those other employees can only access the individual thread, not other parts of Answers.

 **Can admins disable the Answers Digest sent to their organization?**